TurboWarp/docs/docs/website/unshared-projects.md

 **Updated November 11, 2022.** Unshared projects can no longer be opened on TurboWarp, forkphorus, and other third-party sites due to changes to the Scratch API.

+This page answers most of the questions people have.
+Please read it in full before discussing these changes with other people to avoid misinformation.

 You've had nearly 6 months notice to update your workflows, so hopefully you've done so by now.

 *This page will be updated a lot over the next few days.*